 By restricting contact between people and limiting travel to the bare minimum, this decree strengthens the prevention of and response to the COVID-19 pandemic, in a logic of maximum containment with minimum disruption.When does it enter into force?

-This decree enters into force on 9 December 2020 and remains in force until 7 January 2021.
+This decree enters into force on 24 December 2020.

 Legal translator is the translation of texts within the field of law